AjinkyaSambare/Azure_AI_Connect/README.md

 ## Code Structure

-- **app.py**: The main Python script that contains the logic for the application.
-It defines the `AzureOpenAIChat` class to interact with the Azure OpenAI API and handles the Streamlit UI.
+- **`app.py`**: This is the main Python script that contains the logic for the application.
+It handles:
+  - User input and chat display using Streamlit components.
+  - Sending requests to the Azure OpenAI API for generating responses.
+  - Managing the chat history using `st.session_state`.

-- **secrets.toml**: A configuration file to securely store your Azure OpenAI API credentials.
+- **`.streamlit/secrets.toml`**: This file stores sensitive credentials, such as your Azure OpenAI API endpoint and key, to keep them secure and out of the codebase.

+- **`requirements.txt`**: A file that lists all the dependencies (Streamlit and Requests) required to run the app.

 ## How it Works